Mungert69/FreeNetworkMonitorBlog/content/posts/TheRoleOfAIInSecuringIotNetworksAndDevices.md

 featured: false
 draft: false
 ---
 In the age of IoT, securing networks and devices has never been more critical.
 With the increasing number of connected devices, the vulnerabilities and potential attack vectors are multiplying.
 However, AI can play a crucial role in reinforcing security measures.
-The Free Network Monitor Assistant provides a suite of features that not only monitors these devices but also helps in managing the security aspects seamlessly.
+The Quantum Ready Monitor Assistant provides a suite of features that not only monitors these devices but also helps in managing the security aspects seamlessly.
 Let’s dive into how you can use this assistant to secure your IoT environments effectively.

 ---